 When looking to buy the best wood burning kit for your needs, check which type of pyrography wood burner pen is included in the set.
 Choose the one that suits you best.

 There are 2 categories of pyrography pen.

 Solid-point burners look and operate much the same as a soldering iron.
-They are a heavy duty wood burning tool just right for someone just starting in this art form.
+They are a heavy duty burning tool just right for someone just starting in this art form.